 However, like other biometric safes, there have been reports of children gaining access with their fingerprints.
 Check and put it out of reach of young children.

 - Strong and sturdy: the construction for this price is excellent

 - Internal LED lighting: nice touch for night time access

 - Multiple access points: keypad, physical keys and biometric

 - Multiple users: biometric reader can store 20 fingerprints

 - Some reports of defective fingerprint reading (always check)

 The design is unique, designed to store one pistol and enable ease of access.
 The gun comes out semi-ready, with its grip accessible once opened.
-It features foam lining, an interior LED, a 9 volt battery (beats the AAs) and mounting.
-It fulfils the same range of features similar to others in this price range (~$120-140).
+It features foam lining, an interior LED, a 9-volt battery (beats the AAs), and mounting.
+It fulfills the same range of features similar to others in this price range (~$120-140).

 - Fast-access design: for speed of draw, this is the most efficient design encountered

 - Concealability: safe can be concealed creatively in a home or office environment either mounted or unmounted